tywerbicki/SIMD_Practice/README.md

 ### correlation.cpp

-This program uses simd intrinsics to calculate the Pearson correlation coefficient between 2 vectors. <br>
+This program uses simd intrinsics to calculate the Pearson correlation coefficient between 2 vectors.
+This implementation generally executes 6-7X faster than scalar code using 32-bit registers.